TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Add styles to HTML with CSS.
+- Adding styles to HTML with CSS.
-- Understand how to use the class and ID attributes.
+- How to use the `class` and `id` attributes.
-- Add styles to specific elements using the correct selectors.
+- How different CSS selectors work.

 ### Adding CSS to HTML